 The Lake Central School Corporation makes no warranties of any kind either expressed or implied, for the computer networks, and the Internet access it is providing.
-The Corporation will not be responsible for any damages users suffer, including -

-- but not limited to -- loss of data resulting from delays or interruptions in service.
-The Corporation will not be responsible for the accuracy, nature or quality of information stored on Corporation diskettes, hard drives, or servers or for the accuracy, nature, or quality of information gathered through Corporation-provided Internet access.
+The Corporation will not be responsible for any damages users suffer, including - not be responsible for the accuracy, nature or quality of information stored on Corporation diskettes, hard drives, or servers or for the accuracy, nature, or quality of information gathered through Corporation-provided Internet access.
 The Corporation will not be responsible for personal property used to access Corporation computers or networks or for the Corporation-provided Internet access.
 The Corporation will not be responsible for unauthorized financial obligations resulting from Corporation-provided access to the Internet.